barbarafolchblasco/barbarafolchblasco/README.md

 ## Hi!
 I'm Bàrbara 👋

+✨ With an hybrid vision between visual and UI/UX design and front-end development, I am passionate about transforming ideas into functional digital experiences, combining creativity, usability, and code.

 <!--
 **barbarafolchblasco/barbarafolchblasco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.